U.S. Attorney: Drugs, violent crime continue to be major issues

 Totten said in cases such as sextortion, when a victim may not be comfortable even telling their family, law enforcement may be able to help.
 And, everyone needs to be careful with online interactions.

-Drugs continues to be a major issue with the two primary drugs taking prominence being methamphetamine and fentanyl.
+Drugs continues to be a major issue, with the two most prominent drugs being methamphetamine and fentanyl.
 Each is being produced by drug cartels, and Totten’s office and other law enforcement agencies are working to curb the drugs from coming.
 The two drugs, though, are very different.

 “Fentanyl is just plain deadly.
 Even trace amounts can prove deadly.
 We’re seeing people die.
 Before, when we see people die from addiction, it’s kind of this long road, there’s warning signals being sent up.
 There’s family and friends that kind of see it.
 There’s an opportunity to intervene.